DrehanM/PintOperatingSystem/doc/project1.md

 ### Synchronization

+To recap the synchronization schemes used above, we use the dead semaphore in wait_status structs to signify the sleeping and waking of a parent process while it waits for the termiantion of its child.
+We implement a lock in tandem with the reference_count member of the wait_status struct to allow safe decrements to reference_count when either a parent or child dies, preventing any race conditions if the parent and child happen to be dying at the same time.
+Finally, we use the temporary semaphore to block the parent thread while the newly executed child can attempt to load its user program.
+This is to prevent exec from returning before the parent is informed of the child's death.

 ### Rationale

+We opted to use a wait_status struct to impose synchronization between parent and child processes to prevent unnecessary read/write access between processes.
+To a parent process, the only pertinent information about its child is its state while the parent waits.
+This design follows a least privelege scheme.

+For the two more complicated syscalls in this task, EXEC and WAIT, the precise logic required to manipulate wait_status structs is the core to this design.
+Every single added or modified function and data structure maipulates wait_status structures in some form.
+We believe using a central data structure to drive cooperation between processes is far easier to implement and debug than having direct pointers between processes/threads.

+We felt that writing out code in C (without implementing it) made thinking through edge cases and general logic easier.
+We elected to use short modular functions to ease debugging and allow additions of new features, if need be.

+Finally, time/space complexity for each syscall are as follows:
+	- HALT & PRACTICE:
+		- Constant time
+		- Constant space
+	- EXEC:
+		- Constant time as there are no calls with dependence on the number of children
+		- Linear space in terms of the size of the executed child program.
+	- WAIT:
+		- Linear in time on the order of the number of children the calling process has (due to *find_child_ws* loop)
+		- Constant in time.
+There is allocated data that depends on the parent or target child process.

 # Task 3: File Operation Syscalls

   All file operation syscalls are handled by the syscall_handler function in syscall.c.
 Thus, to know if a user is calling a  file operation, we will check if args[0] is equal to any of the following: {SYS_CREATE, SYS_REMOVE, SYS_OPEN, SYS_FILESIZE, SYS_READ, SYS_WRITE, SYS_SEEK, SYS_TELL, SYS_CLOSE}.
 Once we identify which file operation a user is calling we will call the file_operation_handler function (define below) which handles synchronization and validates the user's arguments.
 If the arguments are valid, file_operation_handler will then use Pintos file system to perform the requested task.